8.1 Sound as a spectrum — pitch, timbre, and the frequency axis

 Pitch and pure tones

-A sinusoidal pressure variation at frequency ff Hz is heard as a pure tone of pitch ff.
+A sinusoidal pressure variation at frequency f Hz is heard as a pure tone of pitch f.
 The amplitude controls loudness; the frequency controls pitch.

 Slide the frequency and hear the pitch change.
 Note two things: